 Transient global amnesia is defined as a sudden but temporary loss of memory.
 This includes the inability to form new memories and recall events that happened after the amnesia occurred.
 There are no physical symptoms present aside from the one affected looking more alert and anxious than usual.
-This symptom of memory usually lasts one to eight hours, but can last as little as 30 minutes or as long as 24 hours, albeit rarely.
+This symptom of memory usually lasts one to eight hours but can last as little as 30 minutes or as long as 24 hours, albeit rarely.

-In order to be diagnosed with global transient amnesia, a doctor would have to see the following necessary symptoms:
+To be diagnosed with global transient amnesia, a doctor would have to see the following necessary symptoms:

 Additional symptoms include:

 Unfortunately, there is no single test to diagnosing transient global amnesia, but instead, it is considered a clinical diagnosis through the documentation of various clues and ruling out other potential causes of symptoms.
-If a person were to present with the condition, the attending physician may perform the following in order to reach a diagnosis:
+If a person were to present with the condition, the attending physician may perform the following to reach a diagnosis: